 Case-2: Missed The Mark By A Few Marks

-You can choose to study MBBS in any private medical university of India as well.
-But you must have piles of money for donations, fees and other covert charges.
+You can choose to study MBBS in any private medical university in India as well.
+But you must have piles of money for donations, fees, and other covert charges.
 This also includes at times non-essential and miscellaneous charges for festive and cultural events.
 It is to be noted that not many can afford to study in these medical universities despite being well qualified and well skilled.

 Read More: Why Study MBBS Abroad?

 Several countries for MBBS are usually considered as more affordable for the Indian students and hence have been gaining popularity for the past few decades.
 Countries like Russia, Ukraine, Kyrgyzstan, Bangladesh, Kazakhstan are witnessing an increased intake of Indian students in their medical courses.

 MBBS in Russia often is considered among the unlimited options the world offers for the students seeking MBBS abroad.
 The country not only has an affordable fee structure for medical studies but also a feasible way to live.
 It has several extraordinary universities with marvelous educational facilities, several universities with legacies as old as centuries but still withholding positions among the top medical universities of the world, abundant exposure to various global practices and research related to medicine, and so on.
 In subsequent to that, the strong and strategic relations between both the countries have already warmed their locals’ cultures and beliefs.
 This makes Russia an incredibly popular destination for medical education for Indian students.
 Every year, we witness the departure of a few more thousand students to study in the top government medical university of Russia.

 Read More: Practice in India after MBBS in Russia